than/Mobile-Safari-Smart-Banner-Viewport-Bug/README.md

 In iOS 8, there appears to be a bug with mobile Safari and the viewport meta tag that can result in a website loading with what looks like a blank page when a Smart Banner meta tag is also present.
 In my tests this behavior occurs when opening this webpage via a link from another iOS app when the device is in landscape orientation.

+Update: This bug is still present in iOS 8.2.

 ![](http://than.to/10EVw.png)

 This behavior has been reproducibly observered with a minimal HTML page and a link in from an iOS app to a URL opened in mobile Safari.